 Due to anticipated adverse hydro conditions in the region, PGE filed an application with the OPUC seeking deferral, for future recovery from customers, of hydro replacement power costs for the period February 11, 2003 (application date) through December 31, 2003.
-Operating results for the first half of 2003 do not reflect the deferral of such costs, pending OPUC consideration of the Company's application.
-Under the Company's proposed methodology, approximately \$12 million in power costs would have been deferred for future ratemaking treatment in the first half of 2003, of which \$8 million is applicable to the second quarter.
-Such amount was recorded in the first half of 2003 and fully reserved, pending future disposition by the OPUC.
+Operating results for the first nine months of 2003 do not reflect the deferral of such costs, pending OPUC consideration of the Company's application.
+Under the Company's proposed methodology, approximately \$14 million in power costs would have been deferred for future ratemaking treatment in the first nine months of 2003, of which \$2 million is applicable to the third quarter.
 See "Hydro Replacement Power Costs" in the Financial and Operating Outlook section for further information.

-The following table indicates PGE's total system load (including both retail and wholesale but excluding energy trading contracts) for the first six months of 2003 and 2002.
-Average variable power costs exclude the effect of PGE's power cost mechanisms, discussed above, on purchased power and fuel costs.
+The following table indicates PGE's total system load (including both retail and wholesale but excluding energy trading contracts) for the first nine months of 2003 and 2002.
+Average variable power costs exclude the effect of PGE's power cost mechanisms and provisions for uncollectible accounts receivable, discussed above, on purchased power and fuel costs.